-It isn't mandatory to eat grass-fed meats on a carnivore diet, but it is ideal—especially since these food comprise the entirety of the menu on the zero-carb dietary protocol.
+It isn't mandatory to eat grass-fed meats on a carnivore diet, but it is ideal—especially since these foods make up the entirety of the menu on the zero-carb dietary protocol.

-When eating a diet solely comprised of meats and choosing less-than-premium options—those filled with hormones, antibiotics, artificial colors, and preservatives—it could cause compounding and disproportionately adverse effects long-term.
+When eating a diet solely comprised of meats and choosing less-than-premium options—those filled with hormones, antibiotics, artificial colors, and preservatives—could cause compounding and disproportionately adverse effects long-term.

 If cost is a challenge, consider joining a local food co-op or CSA (community-supported agriculture) collective.

 Also, consider being creative and diligent with shopping for deals, as grass-fed meats do go on sale and you can position yourself to take full advantage of it to stock up whenever possible.

 Eating processed meats like salami, or highly-processed meats like bologna is permissible but generally not advised.